-Leica M Typ 240 versus Leica Q Typ 116
+Leica M Typ 240 vs Q Typ 116

 The Leica M (Typ 240) and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in September 2012 and June 2015.
 The M Typ 240 is a rangefinder-style mirrorless camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The M Typ 240 has a resolution of 23.7 megapixel, whereas the Q Typ 116 provides 24 MP.
+The M Typ 240 has a resolution of 23.7 megapixels, whereas the Q Typ 116 provides 24 MP.

-Body comparison: Leica M Typ 240 vs Leica Q Typ 116
+Body comparison: Leica M Typ 240 vs Q Typ 116

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (6 percent) than the Leica M Typ 240.
 It is worth mentioning in this context that the M Typ 240 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.